Welcome to P.R.E. Track Days.

 - You can register online at ridepre.com.

 - All participants must be at least 16 years of age.
-Participants younger than 18 years of age must have a have a parent or legal guardian present at all times.
-Parent or legal guardian must sign the minor’s liability release form.
+Participants younger than 18 years of age must have a have a parent or legal guardian present at all times, and the parent or legal guardian must sign the minor’s liability release form.
+We cannot allow riders under the age of 16 regardless of their experience.

 - P.R.E.
 Memberships are valid for one riding season only, and expire at the completion of the final event each year.